Which equipment do I need ?

-- A Laptop/PC equipped with a good graphics card: standard PC/laptops are not sufficient, with them 3D graphics would not be smooth enough and people will get sea sick.
+- A Laptop/PC equipped with a good graphics card: standard PC/laptops are not sufficient, with them 3D graphics would not be smooth enough and people will get motion sickness.
 Official specs and recommendations can be found here.
 You can find a list of "VR-ready" PCs and laptops here, too.

 - A VR headset: the immersive effect is maximal with Oculus Rift, but ATLASrift can also be run with other VR sets, like the HTC vive (tested).
 It should work on the new Oculus Go too, but we did not test it yet.
-If you have one laying around, you can also use the Oculus development version DK2, which is officially sold out, but you will need an extra controler, for example this one.
+If you have one laying around, you can also use the Oculus development version DK2, which is officially not supported any more, but you will need an extra controler, for example this one.

 How do I run ATLASrift ?